Volume: 2 1/2 to 3 quarts over stock

 Machining for Temperature Sensors

 Three bosses are provided that can be machined for use with aftermarket sensors and gages.
-The bosses can accommodate 1/8 NPT to 1/2 NPT.
-1/8 NPT is the standard size.
+1/8 NPT is the default, standard size.
+Contact PML for other sizes other than 1/8 NPT.
 The bosses can also be used as alternate drain plug locations.

-If you would like PML to drill and tap a boss, the machining charge is per hole.
+If you would like PML to drill and tap a boss, select the option in the shopping cart or call to order.
+A plug for the hole is included.

 The drain is on the driver or left side.
-See picture.
+A magnetic drain plug comes with the pan.

-PML 6L90 Transmission Pan and GM Stock Pans Compared
+PML 6L90 Transmission Pans and GM Stock Pans Compared